Mediazona: Activities

+Initially Mediazona has been funded by Alyokhina and Tolokonnikova.
+Smirnov said that the outlet couldn't expect to rely on commercial income: "And what could we advertise anyway?
+Some lotion you put on your hands after they take off the handcuffs?"
+In December 2017, Mediazona became the first Russian media outlet to launch a crowdfunding campaign, raising 1 million rubles in the first month.
+According to then publisher Pyotr Verzilov, they decided to adopt the reader funding model because their founders' fundraising efforts were "onerous and unreliable".

+In 2020, sister projects were launched in Belarus and Central Asia under Mediazona label.

+On 30 January 2021, Smirnov was arrested for 15 days after he retweeted a joke about his resemblance to the frontman of the punk band Tarakany!, which contained an image with the date of the rally in support of Alexei Navalny.

-On 29 September 2021, Russia's Ministry of Justice added news outlet to the so-called list of "foreign agent".
+On 29 September 2021, Russia's Ministry of Justice added Mediazona to the so-called list of "foreign agents".
+The stated reasons were the outlet's quotations of other "foreign agents" and its income from Google Ads.

-On 6 March 2022, as a result of Mediazona's coverage of the 2022 Russian invasion of Ukraine, the federal agency Roskomnadzor blocked Mediazona in Russia, and demanded that the website shut itself down.
+On 6 March 2022, as a result of Mediazonas coverage of the 2022 Russian invasion of Ukraine, the federal agency Roskomnadzor blocked Mediazona in Russia, and demanded that the website shut itself down.
 A defiant editorial statement provided tips for Russian readers to evade the censorship of independent media, and promised to continue:

 We were prepared for this.
 Over the past few days, Russia has implemented martial censorship, with almost no independent media left in the country.
 We understand all our risks, but we continue to work — this is our duty to our readers and to ourselves.

+According to Smirnov, Mediazona lost "well over 70%" of their regular donors after Visa and Mastercard suspended operations in Russia.
+In September 2024, on their 10-year anniversary, Mediazona announced that their survival next year depended on getting at least 5 thousand regular donors.
+They achieved this goal in April 2025 and continued working with reduced staff and pay cuts.

 In February 2025, the Ministry of Internal Affairs of the Republic of Belarus designated Mediazona Belarus as an extremist group.

-Following U.S. President Trump in January 2025 ordered a freeze on foreign aid, including from the United States Agency for International Development (USAID), Mediazona entered a period of financial difficulty.
-The Mediazona Central Asia project suspended operations in February, with its editor-in-chief stating that "darkness is what will come to the region if there will be no solution to this funding situation."
-On 31 March, Mediazona made an announcement that it "is running out of money", its editor-in-chief Sergey Smirnov and editor Dmitry Treshchanin were working unpaid, and it made a request to readers "To stay afloat, we need 5,000 monthly subscribers".
+Mediazona Central Asia suspended operations in October 2025.

+Since May 2022, Mediazona has co-run Russia 200 (200.zona.media), a named database of confirmed Russian military casualties in the 2022 Russian invasion of Ukraine, jointly with BBC Russian Service and a team of volunteers.
+The project compiles entries from open sources including obituaries, regional news reports, and burial site photographs.
+By February 2026 it had recorded over 200,000 names, which the authors estimate represents between 45 and 65 percent of the actual death toll.